ashleyfelton/Landing-Pages/README.md

-# Landing-Pages
+# SheCodes Project
-Different landing pages that contains different styles and components
+My first ever landing page that was created in my front end workshop